nnethercote/nnethercote.github.io/_posts/2025-09-04-faster-rust-builds-on-mac.md

 ---

 Did you know that macOS has a secret setting that can make Rust builds faster?
-It can also make Rust tests faster.
+It can also make Rust tests faster (sometimes massively so).
 It probably even has similar effects for other compiled languages such as C, C++, Go, and Swift.
 It sounds crazy, but read on...

 ## The problem